Back Out On the Water – Soon

 Anchored boat at shallow beach on Indian River

 I did some beach exploring and took photos of what I found.
 See the shells, a live crown conch, and one feather, in the slideshow below.
-Every shell, except the crown, had a hermit crab inside.
+Every shell, except the living crown conch, had a hermit crab inside.

 • shiny sharks eye seashell